-A detailed strategy – which is as important as a sales strategy or growth- must be in place, and the environment for company culture to flourish must be created by leaders and managers.
+A detailed strategy – which is as important as a sales or growth strategy, supports company culture.
+How to implement company culture must include buy-in from leaders and managers.

-Whoever develops the company culture strategy must be clear on the focus and desired outcomes; this is how you build the strategy and to implement it, everyone within the company or organisation must understand what is expected of them and must be personally developed in a way that is meaningful and effective.
+Whoever develops the company culture strategy must be clear on the focus and desired outcome.
+To build the strategy and to implement it, everyone within the company or organisation must understand what is expected of them.
+They must be personally developed in a way that is meaningful and effective.

-To ensure that employees are on board and on message with the company and each other, we have found that regular 360 feedback helps to regularly measure behaviours and thus culture, as observed by people providing feedback to each other.
-This data can be used to make changes where necessary.
-In order to achieve your desired company culture there must be no ambiguity or confusion at any levels in the organisation about the behaviours that are expected and rewarded.
+To ensure that employees are on board and on message with the company, regular 360 feedback helps to regularly measure behaviours and thus culture.
+This comes from people providing feedback to each other.
+You can use this data to make changes where necessary.
+In order to achieve your desired company culture, you need to ensure there is no ambiguity or confusion at any level in the organisation about expected behaviours.